juicebox-systems/juicebox-sdk/whitepaper/whitepaper.typ

 / $"TOprfKeyShares"(n, "threshold", "rootKey")$: \ Returns _n_ shares of a _rootKey_ with the specified _threshold_.
 Each key share is sent to one server.
 This function is an alias of _CreateShares_.
 / $"TOprfBlind"("input")$: \ Performs the blinding step for the _input_ value and returns the _blindedInput_ and _blindingFactor_.
 This _blindedInput_ is sent from the client to each server.
 This function is an alias of _OprfBlind_.
 / $"TOprfBlindEvaluate"("keyShare", "blindedInput")$: \ Performs the evaluation step for the _blindedInput_ and returns the _blindedResult_.
 This _blindedResult_ is sent from each server to the client.
 This function is an alias of _OprfBlindEvaluate_.
-/ $"TOprfFinalize"("blindedResults", "blindingFactor", "input")$: \ Performs the finalization step to unblind the set of _blindedResults_ returned from at least _threshold_ servers and returns a _result_ and a _commitment_ that can be used to validate that _result_ at a later point.
-If incorrect or insufficient shares of _blindedResults_ are present, the returned values will be indistinguishable from random. _TOprfFinalize_ can be implemented as _OprfFinalize(RecoverShares(blindedResults), blindingFactor, input)_ and splitting the _result_.
+/ $"TOprfFinalize"("indexedBlindedResults", "blindingFactor", "input")$: \ Performs the finalization step to unblind the set of _indexedBlindedResults_ returned from at least _threshold_ servers and returns a _result_ and a _commitment_ that can be used to validate that _result_ at a later point.
+If incorrect or insufficient shares of _indexedBlindedResults_ are present, the returned values will be indistinguishable from random. _TOprfFinalize_ can be implemented as _OprfFinalize(RecoverShares(indexedBlindedResults), blindingFactor, input)_ and splitting the _result_.
 / $"TOprfEvaluate"("rootKey", "input")$: \ Computes the unblinded _result_ and _commitment_ directly bypassing the oblivious exchange.
 The _commitment_ can be sent to the servers to validate the _result_ received from _TOprfFinalize_ at a later date. _TOprfEvaluate_ can be implemented as _OprfEvaluate(rootKey, input)_ and splitting the _result_.

 == Robust T-OPRFs with Zero-Knowledge Proofs (ZKPs)